floppyhammer/gst-webrtc-demo/README.md

-# GStreamer WebRTC Server
+# GStreamer WebRTC Demo

-This is a test server on Android/Linux.
-See the compatible [client](https://github.com/floppyhammer/gst-webrtc-client).
+This is a demo showing how to use GStreamer WebRTC on Android/Linux/Windows.

 ## Get Dependencies (Linux)